 <H1> Lesson Check

 How can atomic radius and ionization energy be correlated?
-Explain how an element with a large atomic radius affects the ionization energy.
+Explain how a large atomic radius affects ionization energy.

-Compare the electronegativity properties of elements residing in Group 1 and Group 17.
+Compare the electronegativity of elements residing in Group 1 and Group 17.
 Why are elements in Group 17 generally more electronegative than those in Group 1?

 Predict how the properties of an element would change if it were to be moved from Period 2 to Period 3 but stayed in the same group.
 Explain the reasoning for your answer.